comsode/pilots/README.md

 COMSODE is an international project which has three main outputs: 1) **software** Open Data Node ("ODN" helps with managing a data catalog and publishing data), 2) **methodologies** (best practices for publishing data in open formats) and 3) **published data** (using our own software and our own methodologies -- "eating our own dog food").

-The project **started in late 2013** an will end in 2015 but since the outputs are released under an open license, software and methodologies can live on well beyond 2015.
+The project **started in late 2013** and ended in 2015 but since the outputs are released under an open license, software and methodologies can live on well beyond 2015.
+Open Data Node version 1.3.0, which was released on May 24th, 2016, was the first feature-release (with new functionality and improvements) prepared by [EEA company](http://www.eea.sk/en/) in cooperation with other partners and Open Source community after the end of the COMSODE project.

 ## What are COMSODE pilots?